 How has business developed since the relaunch of Port Adriano?

-We are more than satisfied – both with the utilization of berths in terms of disposal, as well as with rentals.
+We are more than satisfied – both with the utilisation of berths in terms of disposal, as well as with rentals.
 Shops and restaurants alongside our large business boulevard are almost 100 per cent leased.
 Our economic expectations have been fulfilled.
 Of course there are more things to be done.

 Could you explain this?